Leidysalda/Prueba2/Readme2.md

 Cotains:

-- prompt:(hbnb)
+- prompt:       (hbnb)
 - quit:	        exit the program
 - help:         keep it updated
 - create:       creates a new instance of BaseModel
-- show: Prints the string representation of an instance based on the class name and id
+- show:         prints the string representation of an instance based on the class name and id
 - destroy:      deletes an instance based on the class name and id
 - all:          prints all string representation of all instances based or not on the class name
 - update:       updates an instance based on the class name and id by adding or updating attribute

 ``` python